bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 Create Template
 ~~~~~~~~~~~~~~~~~~~~

 There is a variety of ways to add more templates to the system.
-In the :ref:`VM_Info` section we have described one way of template creation from a VM volume snapshot in the "Storage" tab of the VM information sidebar (see :ref:`Actions_on_Snapshots`).
-From the :ref:`Storage_Info` of the "Storage" section you also can create a template on the base of the volume snapshot (see :ref:`Actions_on_Snapshot_Volume`).
+In the :ref:`VM_Info` section, we have described one way of template creation from a VM volume snapshot in the "Storage" tab of the VM information sidebar (see :ref:`Actions_on_Snapshots`).
+From the :ref:`Storage_Info` of the "Storage" section, you also can create a template on the base of the volume snapshot (see :ref:`Actions_on_Snapshot_Volume`).

-Other way is to create a new template filling in the form in the *Images* section by clicking "Create" |create icon| in the bottom-right corner.
+One more way to create a new template is filling in the form in the *Images* section by clicking "Create" |create icon| in the bottom-right corner.

 .. figure:: _static/Images_Temp_Create.png